malin84/transportation_networks_of_china/README.md

 The travel time is computed using the Fast Marching algorithm based on the pixel-level design speed.
 Ma and Tang (2024) provide more details on how to infer the pixel-level design speed and prefecture-to-prefecture travel time.

 The dataset contains the following files.
 1. `cityinfo.csv` is the file that contains the basic information about the 279 prefectures.
+The detailed explanation of variables in here.
 2. `pref_pair/time_cost_prefecture_pair_rail_good.csv` is the travel time for **freight** transportation on the **rail network**.
 3. `pref_pair/time_cost_prefecture_pair_rail_pass.csv` is the travel time for **passenger** transportation on the **rail network**.
 4. `pref_pair/time_cost_prefecture_pair_road.csv` is the travel time for both **freight** and **passenger** transportation on the **road network**.